maurges/every-rust-gui-library/notes.md

 panics to achieve that.
 Fucking type erasure.
 I really can't recommend gtk for rust development, unless you really want gtk.

+Playing around with binding properties, looks nice.
+Not much to say, works as expected.
+Now I think it's stupid that qt doens't have bidirectional bindings, or I do remember seeng them and them being obscure.

 ## iced
 Time spent: a couple of hours